[Fix] The application was unable to start correctly (0xc0000005)

 Update Driver in Device Manager

-5. Select the “Search Automatically for Drivers” option and let the setup search.
+5. Select the “Search Automatically for Drivers” option and let the setup proceed.

-6. If there are any drivers available, Windows will automatically check for them and install them on your computer.
+6. If any drivers are available, Windows will automatically check for them and install them on your computer.

 7. Check to see if doing so has fixed the issue.

-It is possible in some cases, that this error is stemming from a faulty update install.
-Microsoft is notorious for pushing out updates that aren’t properly customized to work for all hardware combinations and often go on to break things instead of making them better.
-Therefore we will make sure that the recent update isn’t installed on our computer.
+In some cases, it is possible that this error stems from a faulty update installation.
+Microsoft is notorious for pushing out updates that are not properly customized to work with all hardware combinations, often breaking things instead of improving them.
+Therefore, we should ensure that the recent update is not installed on our computer.

-In order to do this, we will have to first disable automatic updates on our computer and then we will be uninstalling the recently installed updates.
-Make sure to back up any important data that you don’t want to lose just in case this goes bad.
+In order to do this, we must first disable automatic updates on our computer and then uninstall the recently installed updates.
+Make sure to back up any important data that you don’t want to lose, just in case this goes poorly.

 Opening services by typing “services.msc” in the RUN command.

-5. Select “Disabled” from the list and select the “Apply” button from the window.
+5. Select “Disabled” from the list, and then select the “Apply” button from the window.

 Change Startup Type to Disabled

-6. Click on “OK” to close out of this window.
+6. Click on “OK” to close this window.

 7. Check to see if doing so has stopped your computer from updating.

-After stopping the computer from updating, we will now be uninstalling the recent updates that have been installed on your computer.
-For that:
+After stopping the computer from updating, we will now uninstall the recent updates that have been installed on your computer.
+To do that:

-1. Press “Windows” + “I” buttons to open the settings.
+1. Press the “Windows” + “I” buttons to open the settings.

 Clicking on the “Update and Security” option